astronomer/airflow-guides/guides/templating.md

 as the date (e.g. `/data/path/20210824`) to store daily data, or to select a certain partition (e.g.
 `/data/path/yyyy=2021/mm=08/dd=24`) every day so that you don't have to scan all data.
 Airflow leverages [Jinja](https://jinja.palletsprojects.com), a templating framework in Python, for templating in Airflow.

+In this guide we'll cover all the options Airflow give you for applying templates in your code:

+- Which variables and functions are available when templating
+- Which operator fields can be templated and which cannot
+- How to validate templates
+- Applying custom variables and functions when templating
+- Rendering templates to strings and native Python code

 ## Runtime variables in Airflow